-Creating the right branding can be crucial to projecting the right image for your company, attracting the right demographic of clients and building a strong reputation built on trust and quality.
-It is worth remembering that branding means more than just a logo, tagline or recognisable colour scheme, and whether your business offers a product or a service, is a local SME or a multinational company, the importance of creating a meaningful brand which conveys your company values is high.
+Creating the right branding can be crucial to projecting the right image for your company.
+It can help attract the right demographic of clients and building a strong reputation built on trust and quality.
+It is worth remembering that branding means more than just a logo, tagline or recognisable colour scheme.
+Whether your business offers a product or a service, is a local SME or a multinational company, the importance of creating a meaningful brand which conveys your company values is high.

-Yet even though you may have a strong brand which has served you well as your company has grown, there comes a time when every company great and small must rebrand or develop their brand further.
-If you’ve reached this point and aren’t quite sure where to start, our top three rebranding tips should point you in the right direction.
+You may have a strong brand which has served you well as your company has grown.
+But, there comes a time when every company great and small must rebrand or develop their brand further.
+If you’ve reached this point and aren’t quite sure where to start, our top three business rebranding tips should point you in the right direction.

-Rebranding your logo and colour theme is often not enough to signal a clear break from the past or to indicate a new era for your brand.
-If you are rebranding in order to boost sales, enhance customer relationships and create engagement with your ethos, it is important to find your brand message and convey it in a way that works for you.
+Rebranding your logo and colour theme is often not enough to signal a clear break from the past.
+Are you rebranding in order to boost sales, enhance customer relationships and create engagement with your ethos?
+It is important to find your brand message and convey it in a way that works for you.

 In an interesting article by MarketingWeek, a number of FMCG companies have used brand messaging to successfully put their product back on track and rejuvenate their appeal for customers.
 CEO of BrandOpus Nir Wegrzyn points to Twinings as an example of a brand which successfully used its rebrand to boost much-needed sales and alter the company’s place in the mind of the consumer.

-Though the instinctive reaction to the need to rebrand may be to overhaul any existing branding and start from scratch, it is important to consider whether this is indeed the right move to make.
+The instinctive reaction to the need to rebrand may be to overhaul any existing branding and start from scratch.
+But, it is important to consider whether this is indeed the right move to make.
 Which elements of your current brand are worth preserving?
 How does your brand translate across traditional and digital marketing platforms?
 Could your brand evolve as your company grows rather than generating a new image?

 In a recent article for entrepreneur.com, CMO of customer experience optimization agency InMoment Kristi Knight has argued that choosing the right brand elements to carry forward and integrate into your marketing strategy is crucial.
 She advises “be purposeful in creating pathways from the old brand to the new.
 Look for opportunities to bring elements that really matter, to your company and clients, to the new brand.”
-Whether that be as simple as the logo or typeface, or something more abstract such as a message or brand promise, careful use of consistency can ease the rebranding transition and create a stronger, more durable brand in the future.
+That can be as simple as the logo or typeface, or something more abstract such as a message or brand promise.
+Careful use of consistency can ease the rebranding transition and create a stronger, more durable brand in the future.